Submission and assessment

 Public defence

 The precise date of the public defence cannot be fixed until after the Examination Board has taken a deliberation decision about the first part of the doctoral examination.
-The public defence shall take place no sooner than five calendar days after this deliberation and within 60 calendar days after this decision.
-Exceptions to the period of 60 calendar days can be made if the doctoral student agrees to this.
-In order to deliberate legitimately, at least three fifths of the Examination Board members who are qualified to vote must be present, whether or not via video conference.
+The public defence shall take place no sooner than five calendar days after this deliberation and within 60 calendar days after this decision, unless the doctoral student agrees to a modified date.

 If the Examination Board takes a positive decision after the public defence, one of the supervisors may hold a laudatio for the doctoral student and his/her dissertation.